gakido07/spotify-assistant/Readme.md

 # SPOTIFY ASSISTANT

-# I built this to pull listening stats from my spotify account and automate playlist creation
+## CURRENT FEATURES
+- Weekly song suggestions from last fm
+- Endpoints to pull top tracks and artists from user's account